dibaunaumh/minimal-mistakes/_pages/developers_home.md

 by introducing a new medium for effectively consuming information.

-The technology bits for processing content feeds into easily consumable organized spaces already exist today, but we need a common abstraction to tie them all together to make them effective & ubiquitous.
+The technology bits for processing content feeds into easily consumable organized spaces already exist today, but we need a common abstraction to tie them all together into an effective & ubiquitous solution.

 ### Roadmap